Lü Dai: Suppressing Shi Hui's rebellion

 Lü Dai then led his troops to the rendezvous point at Hepu County, where he combined forces with Dai Liang and prepared to attack Shi Hui.
-When Shi Hui learnt that Lü Dai had showed up at Jiaozhi Commandery with an army, he was so shocked and terrified that he did not know what to do as he did not expect Lü Dai to arrive so quickly.
+When Shi Hui learnt that Lü Dai had shown up at Jiaozhi Commandery with an army, he was so shocked and terrified that he did not know what to do as he did not expect Lü Dai to arrive so quickly.
 He had no choice but to lead his brothers out of the city and surrender to Lü Dai.
 Lü Dai later executed all the Shi brothers and sent their heads to Sun Quan.
 Gan Li (甘醴) and Huan Zhi (桓治), two military officers who used to serve under Shi Hui, rallied their forces to attack Lü Dai to avenge their master.
 Lü Dai managed to defeat them and eliminate all remaining opposing forces.
 As a reward for his achievement, Lü Dai was promoted from a district marquis to a county marquis under the title "Marquis of Panyu" (番禺侯).

 After Shi Hui's rebellion, Sun Quan abolished the newly created Guang Province and restored the original Jiao Province.
 After pacifying Jiaozhi Commandery, Lü Dai led his troops further south into Jiuzhen Commandery to attack opposing forces, and killed or captured tens of thousands of enemies.
 He also tasked the officials under him with spreading Han Chinese culture in the southern lands with the aim of sinicising the non-Han Chinese peoples living there.
 At the same time, he sent emissaries to contact the rulers of foreign kingdoms such as Funan, Lâm Ấp and Tangming (堂明) in Mainland Southeast Asia, and make them pay tribute to Wu.
 Sun Quan lauded Lü Dai for his efforts and promoted him to General Who Guards the South (鎮南將軍).